Gouthamansriniv/weather-app-swift-3/README.md

 4) Sign up on [openweathermap.org/appid](http://openweathermap.org/appid) to get an appid

-*Please replace "your-openweathermap-appid" with your actual appid key.*

 You should find `OpenWeatherMapAPIClient.swift` file and put your appid in the line 15:

 ``fileprivate let apiKey = "YOUR_ID"``